Primary biliary cholangitis: Causes

 PBC has an immunological basis, and is classified as an autoimmune disorder.
 It results from a slow, progressive destruction of the small bile ducts of the liver, with the intralobular ducts and the canals of Hering (intrahepatic ductules) being affected early in the disease.

 Most people with PBC (more than 90%) have antimitochondrial antibodies (AMAs) against pyruvate dehydrogenase complex (PDC-E2), an enzyme complex found in the mitochondria.
 People who are negative for AMAs are usually found to be positive when more sensitive methods of detection are used.

 People with PBC may also have been diagnosed with another autoimmune disease, such as a rheumatological, endocrinological, gastrointestinal, pulmonary, or dermatological condition, suggesting shared genetic and immune abnormalities.

 Common associations include Sjögren's syndrome, systemic sclerosis, rheumatoid arthritis, lupus, hypothyroidism, and coeliac disease.

 A genetic predisposition to disease has been thought to be important for some time.
 Evidence for this includes cases of PBC in family members, identical twins both having the condition (concordance), and clustering of PBC with other autoimmune diseases.
 In 2009, a Canadian-led group of investigators reported in the New England Journal of Medicine results from the first PBC genome-wide association study.
 This research revealed parts of the IL12 signaling cascade, particularly IL12A and IL12RB2 polymorphisms, to be important in the aetiology of the disease in addition to the HLA region.
 In 2012, two independent PBC association studies increased the total number of genomic regions associated to 26, implicating many genes involved in cytokine regulation such as TYK2, SH2B3 and TNFSF11.

 A study of over 2,000 patients identified a gene, POGLUT1, that appeared to be associated with this condition.
 Earlier studies have also suggested that this gene may be involved.
 The implicated protein is an endoplasmic reticulum O-glucosyltransferase.

+Gut microbiome studies have also revealed in PBC patients a reduced diversity of gut bacteria, an increased abundance of pathobionts and altered microbial metabolism (i.e. reduced production of short-chain fatty acids and B-Vitamins).
 An environmental Gram-negative Alphaproteobacterium — Novosphingobium aromaticivorans has been associated with this disease, with several reports suggesting an aetiological role for this organism.
 The mechanism appears to be a cross-reaction between the proteins of the bacterium and the mitochondrial proteins of the liver cells.
 The gene encoding CD101 may also play a role in host susceptibility to this disease.

 A failure of immune tolerance against the mitochondrial pyruvate dehydrogenase complex (PDC-E2) is a primary cause, with shedding of the antigen into apoptotic bodies or "apotopes" leading to the anatomic localization.
 Such autoreactivity may also be the case with other proteins, including the gp210 and p62 nuclear pore proteins.
 Gp210 has increased expression in the bile duct of anti-gp210 positive patients, and these proteins may be associated with prognosis.